 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-If you notice a cloudiness suddenly appear across your tiled surfaces only days after a bathroom renovation, it’s probably not a thick layer of soap scum that has accumulated in the very short time its been in use.
+If you notice a cloudiness appear across your tiled surfaces days after a bathroom renovation, it’s probably not a thick layer of soap scum that has accumulated in the very short time its been in use.
 More likely, this was left over from the day the tile was put in.
-Oh, you don’t remember planning this detail into your design scheme?
-Well, that’s because it’s often an unintentional one—and it won’t appear until a few days after you’ve installed your grout.
+Grout haze is an unintentional consequence that often happens after installing grout, and it usually doesn’t appear until a few days after the grout is in.

-Grout haze is a byproduct of tile installation, during which the entire surface gets covered with grout.
-When the excess has not been properly cleared from the tile surface, what little that remains will eventually dry out, leaving behind a dull white film of just minerals.
+How does the haze happen?
+When a tile floor or wall is laid, the entire surface gets covered with grout and is wiped away.
+When the excess has not been properly cleared from the tile surface, what little that remains will eventually dry out, leaving behind a dull white, minerally film.

 Unlike dirt and grime that coats your bathroom floor from everyday use, this discoloration is not quite so simple to wipe up.
 Sure, some new grout haze can be removed with a damp towel; other instances, though, may be stubborn enough to require special products.
 Your best means of cleanup depends on the type of grout and tile you’ve used.
 So, refresh yourself on your renovation materials, then follow our guide on how to remove grout haze to clear up the cloudiness as quickly as possible.